Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

-allows children to simulate a probability experiment; to be involved, be creative and construct their own meanings and explanations for the results they come up with.
-The problem fits a wide variety of skill and age groups because the design of the experiment and the analysis and interpretation of
+allows children to simulate a probability experiment; to be involved, be creative, and construct their own meanings and explanations for the results they come up with.
+The problem fits a wide variety of skill and age groups because the design of the experiment, and the analysis and interpretation

-the data can be stretched to the children's level of understanding.
+of the data can be stretched to the children's level of understanding.
 The familiar setting of the problem also makes it meaningful for children.
-Children have intuitive ideas about probability, which are capitalised on, and their understanding of generating random events is developed by problems like this.
+Children have intuitive ideas about probability, which can be capitalised on.
+Their understanding of generating random events is developed by problems like this.

 Organising the class into groups, or pairing children, provides the opportunity to communicate mathematically about the design of the experiment, discuss and revise estimates as more data become available and describe the results in terms of experimental probability.

 When discussing their results, this is a good opportunity to talk about whether the data they collected was what they expected.
 Why or why not?
 This could lead into introducing theoretical probability.
 The results from the various groups could be compared and then combined to provide a more accurate estimate of the theoretical probability.